GEM-benchmark/NL-Augmenter/transformations/space_between_characters/README.md

 ## What are the limitations of this transformation?
 - The transformation's outputs are very simple.
 - It is not capable of generating linguistically diverse text.
-- This transformation will mainly affect the perfornamce of token/word-level models, while character-level models should be much robust.
+- This transformation will mainly affect the perfornamce of token/word-level models, while character-level models should be much more robust.